matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 It is assumed that you are already familiar with deploying smart contracts on zkSync.
 If not, please refer to the first section of the [Hello World](./hello-world.md) tutorial and have read the [introduction](../zksync-v2/system-contracts.md) to the system contracts.

-It is also assumed that you already have some experience working with Ethereum.
+It is also assumed that you already have some experience working on Ethereum.

 ## Installing dependencies